CalvinLeather/Opengaze-in-Matlab/README.md

 Baed in part off of mperez4/gazepoint_toolkit, but with support for more recent matlab and gp3 client versions.
 Stable and in use, but still adding features, might change to OOP soonish.

-KbWaitEyeTracking and waitForCalirbation are designed to work with Psychtoolbox, and will only work if you have it installed.
+KbWaitEyeTracking and waitForCalibration are designed to work with Psychtoolbox, and will only work if you have it installed.